drkowal/SeBR/README.md

 algorithm diagnostics.

 First, we check for model adequacy using posterior predictive diagnostics.
-Specifically, we compute the empirical CDF on both and each simulated testing predictive dataset from .
+Specifically, we compute the empirical CDF on both `y_test` and each simulated testing predictive dataset from `post_ytilde`.

 ``` r
 # Posterior predictive checks on testing data: empirical CDF